-The electric vehicle industry is demanding higher energy density lithium ion cathode materials at a lower cost.
+The electric vehicle industry is demanding higher energy density lithium-ion cathode materials at a lower cost.
 This is being achieved with increasing proportions of nickel relative to cobalt, manganese or aluminum.
 Current industrial methods require higher cost lithium hydroxide as feedstock for these nickel-rich cathode materials.
-The flexibility of Nano One's process enables the use of lithium feedstock in form of either carbonate or hydroxide for the production of high performance cathode materials which could reduce constrains on the supply of battery grade lithium by enabling new sources.
-Nano One has begun working with a range of lithium sources from various producers to demonstrate the flexibility of its processing technology.
+The flexibility of Nano One's process enables the use of lithium feedstock in the form of either carbonate or hydroxide for the production of high-performance cathode materials which could reduce constraints on the supply of battery grade lithium by enabling new sources.

-Nickel rich cathode materials include nickel cobalt aluminate (NCA) and nickel manganese cobaltate (NMC-532, 622 and 811).
-[Note: "NMC-xyz", where x, y and z refers to ratios of nickel, manganese and cobalt, respectively.]
-These materials are expected to play an increasingly dominant role in the lithium ion batteries used by major electric vehicle manufacturers.
+Nickel-rich cathode materials include nickel cobalt aluminate (NCA) and nickel-manganese cobaltate (NMC-532, 622 and 811).
+Note: "NMC-xyz," where x, y, and z refers to ratios of nickel, manganese and cobalt, respectively.
+These materials are expected to play an increasingly dominant role in the lithium-ion batteries used by major electric vehicle manufacturers.

 During the period ended December 31, 2017, Nano One demonstrated the synthesis of high energy cathode material for electrical vehicles using lithium carbonate feedstock with energy densities on par with industry standards.
-This demonstration underlines the opportunity of Nano One's technology to enable a wider range of lithium sources for the rapidly growing electric vehicle market and supplements Nano One's other opportunities in the space including improved cathode material durability, power, energy and processing cost.
+This demonstration underlines the opportunity of Nano One's technology to enable a wider range of lithium sources for the rapidly growing electric vehicle market and supplements Nano One's other opportunities in the space including improved cathode material durability, power, energy, and processing cost.

-Nano One has successfully piloted NMC111 and NMC622 with nickel content at 33% and 60% respectively.
-The material yield from these pilot tests were approximately 100 times that of typical lab scale and the results provide confidence that these nickel rich materials can be manufactured at commercial scale.
-Electrochemical testing of battery cells made with these pilot plant produced materials is showing initial energy capacity measurements in line with that achieved in the laboratory.
+Nano One successfully piloted NMC111 and NMC622 with nickel content at 33% and 60%, respectively.
+These pilot tests were conducted at approximately 100 times normal lab scale, and the results provide added confidence that these nickel-rich materials can be manufactured at commercial scale.
+Electrochemical testing of battery cells made with these pilot materials is showing initial energy capacity measurements in excess of that achieved in the laboratory.